dexter2206/ising/doc/usage.rst

 - ``energies_only``: a boolean indicating whether both the energies and the states should be returned.
 Default is ``False``.
 - ``chunk_size``: To fit into the host memory, **ising** performs search in fixed chunks of a given size :math:`2^chunk_size`.

-In addition, when executing the CPU implementation, one can specify how many OMP threads to use for computations using ``OMP_NUM_THREADS`` environmental variable.
+In addition, when executing the CPU implementation, one can specify how many OpenMP threads to use for computations using ``OMP_NUM_THREADS`` environmental variable.